luozn15/ArchCrawler/README.md

 # Archdaily Crawler
-This is a cli crawler for architecture design websets.
+This is a cli crawler for architecture design websites.

 Designed to crawl high quality architecture images and project information.